boypt/openssh-rpms/README.md

 ### Build RPMs

-Note: it's not necessary to build on every system that needs an edgeing version of OpenSSH.
-As most rpm-based linux distributions are glibc compatible to each other.
-That is, RPMs built on CentOS can install and run on Rockylinux 8/AlmaLinux/Oracle Linux8 ...etc.
+Note: It is not necessary to build on every system that needs the latest version of OpenSSH, as most RPM-based Linux distributions are glibc compatible with each other.
+That is, RPMs built on CentOS can be installed and run on Rocky Linux 8/AlmaLinux/Oracle Linux 8, etc.

 1. Install build requirements listed above.
 2. Edit `version.env` file if necessary.